AP VoteCast: Ohio voters sour on state of nation

 “The division of the country, his handling of COVID, his handling of civil liberties.
 The list goes on,” she said.

-Black voters were more likely to support Biden, but white voters were more likely to back Trump over Biden.
+Biden was about tied with Trump among voters under 45 while older voters were more likely to back Trump.
+Black voters were more likely to back Biden, and white voters were more likely to favor Trump.

 FACING THE PANDEMIC